 Danger Point Lighthouse “serves as a powerful warning and commemoration to the thousands of lives claimed by this stretch of sea over the centuries”.

 Danger Point is a small peninsula near the southern point of Walker Bay made dangerous by the “reefs and rocks under its surface”.
 The point is embellished by an octagonal lighthouse with “revolving electrical light emitting 3 flashes every 40 seconds”.
-The light is visible for 25 sea miles.
+The powerful light is visible for 25 sea miles.

 “Few other coasts boast the dubious reputation of being the final resting place for many ships, and the place where the ghost ship Flying Dutchman – doomed to sail the oceans forever – was first spotted.”